 The famous or infamous Red Radio Cabinet is sitting in our family room.
 It's a keeper.
 I painted the vintage cabinet with Miss Mustard Seed's Milk Paint, color Tricycle.
 This was in 2012 when the milk paint first came out.
 For a long time, this was my signature piece and how I came to be known in "Blogger World."

 The shabby dresser is by far my most controversial piece.
 To me, it was awesome.
 I wish I still had it.
 I know it's not for everyone.
-It would look totally different to you if I staged it in front of a solid color wall instead of that busy brick.
+It would look totally different if I staged it in front of a solid-colored wall instead of that busy brick.

 And the number one most commented-on furniture makeover is the dusty rose-colored bed.
 I admit this is at the tip top of my favorite list.
 I mixed several colors of MMSMP together to get this color.
 I was experimenting and it took me forever to get the color I wanted.
 Can you believe I paid $3 for the headboard and footboard at the thrift store?
 Unbelievable.
 I picked up a set of rails at my favorite junk shop.

 That's it for me.
-Hope you liked this tour through the past and the fan favorites.....for good or bad.
+I hope you liked this tour through the past and the fan favorites.....for good or bad.
+Kathy